 Telemetry is collected when using any of the .NET CLI commands, such as:

 How to opt out

-The .NET SDK telemetry feature is enabled by default.
+The .NET SDK telemetry feature is enabled by default for Microsoft distributions of the SDK.
 To opt out of the telemetry feature, set the

 DOTNET_CLI_TELEMETRY_OPTOUT environment variable to